Alaka-ibr/HR-Capstone-project/README.md

 Stripped out the `$` and commas with SUBSTITUTE, then wrapped it in VALUE to force it back into an actual number.
 I made sure to do this before filling in the missing salaries, because the formula I used to fill blanks needed to average real numbers — if some salaries were still text at that point, they'd just get ignored by AVERAGEIF and throw off the numbers.

 **5. Hire Date.**
 This one took two attempts.
 Text to Columns fixed most of the text-based dates.
-But a handful still came through weird — turned out they were actual datetime values with a hidden time attached (something like midnight baked in), so they weren't displaying cleanly.
+But a handful still came through weird — turned out they were actual datetime values with a hidden time attached , so they weren't displaying cleanly.
 I used INT() to strip off the time part and just keep the date, then reformatted the column properly.

 **6. Missing values.**
 - First_Name: 5 blanks, no way to recover the actual names from anything else in the sheet, so I just filled them with "Unknown" rather than leaving blanks that would've broken the Full Name formula later.